svandragt/pyshed/README.md

 Getting python up and running can be difficult.
 This docker image provides a [recent version of Python](https://hub.docker.com/_/python), with [Poetry](https://python-poetry.org/) for packaging and dependency management ready to use for your project, without any additional setup.

+(WIP: New container images are pushed to Docker Hub after Dependabot PRs are merged)

 ## Users

 In the directory of your python project, run this: